Cinema and Media Arts (CNMA)

 Restriction(s): Must be a major in Cinema and Media Arts (CNMA), Game Design and Interactive Media (CNGM), Writing for Film and Television (CNWR), or a Media Studies minor (CNMS); Senior Class; and Undergraduate Level.

-CNMA 460 - Cinematography and Lighting Credits 3
+CNMA 460 - Advanced Cinematography Credits 3

 Course Fee: $150.